 Siena has a very long history, dating back to the Etruscan era.
-The main development of the city happened through the Middle-Ages.
-During that time the city grew and many of the most important buildings of the town were built.
-Today its peculiar urban skyline is visible from the hills which surround Siena; rich in monuments, palaces and churches, it is one of the most beautiful Italian towns.
+The main development of the city happened in the Middle Ages.
+During that time, the city grew, and many of its most important buildings were built.
+Today, its unique urban skyline is visible from the hills that surround Siena; rich in monuments, palaces and churches, it is one of Italy’s most beautiful cities.

-Italy is home to many spectacular churches, there are so many buildings that to name all of them it is impossible, but the Duomo of Siena is one of the most beautiful and impossible to miss when in town.
+Italy is home to many spectacular churches; indeed, there are so many that to name all of them is impossible, but the Duomo of Siena is one of the most beautiful and impossible to miss when in town.
 It is a Gothic building filled with many treasures.
-Not only is the church itself magnificent but be sure not to miss the interior and a floor decorated with mosaics.
+The church exterior is magnificent, but be sure not to miss the interior and a floor decorated with mosaics.

-It may not be famous as the leaning tower of Pisa, but the Torre del Mangia inside the Public Palace in Piazza del Campo is the most recognizable landmark in town.
-To reach the top of the tower you have to climb 400 steps, but the views of the town and surrounding countryside are simply terrific.
+It may not be as famous as the Leaning Tower of Pisa, but the Torre del Mangia inside the Public Palace in Piazza del Campo is the most recognisable landmark in town.
+To reach the top of the tower, you have to climb 400 steps, but the views of the town and surrounding countryside are quite spectacular.

-Generally, people in Tuscany love to stay in the open air.
-All the towns are only a few minutes from the countryside, so if someone is tired of the chaos and crowds of the city, it’s very easy to spend some time in nature.
-In Siena, people love to stroll around the city centre’s streets and go trekking in the nearby countryside.
+Generally speaking, Tuscans love to be outdoors.
+No town is more than a few minutes from the countryside, so if someone is tired of the chaos and crowds of the city, it’s very easy to spend some time in nature.
+In Siena, people love to stroll around the city centre’s streets and then go trekking in the nearby countryside.

-Venice has the Carnival, Siena has the Palio.
-It is the main event taking place in the Tuscan town.
-The Palio is a horse race which takes place two times a year and is run in the beautiful Piazza del Campo, which is transformed for the occasion into a sand field.
+Venice has the Carnival, and Siena has the Palio.
+It is the main annual event that takes place in this Tuscan city.
+The Palio is a horse race between the city’s contrade (districts) that occurs two times a year (2 July and 16 August) and is run in the beautiful Piazza del Campo, which is transformed for the occasion into a sand track.

-Once you taste the traditional meals of Siena, well, you will fall in love with them.
-One of the best courses you can eat in town is the ‘pici’, a kind of pasta similar to spaghetti but quite bigger and served with pepper and cheese or with tomato sauce.
-Siena is also famous for its desserts; try ricciarelli, typical cookies made with almonds.
+Once you taste the traditional dishes of Siena, you will fall in love with them.
+One of the best courses you can eat in town is pici, a kind of pasta similar to spaghetti but fatter and served with pepper and cheese or with tomato sauce.
+Siena is also famous for its desserts; try ricciarelli, a traditional biscuit made with almonds.

 Every Wednesday, it’s market day in Siena.
-The biggest market in Tuscany is held at La Lizza, an area near the old fortress, from 8:30 a.m. to 1:30 p.m.
+The biggest market in Tuscany is held at La Lizza, an area near the old fortress, from 8.30am to 1.30pm.
 Vendors sell food, clothes and also souvenirs.
-Come here early in the morning, because the market is always very crowded.
+Come here early in the morning, because the market gets more crowded as the day goes on.

 It’s no secret that Tuscany is home to the best wine in Italy.
 Siena is no exception.
-The city is located between the Chianti region and Montalcino, so it’s like a heaven for wine enthusiasts.
-Wherever you go in the province of Siena, there are different wines to try; all the bars and restaurants offer a wide selection of them.
+The city is located between the Chianti region and Montalcino, so it’s heaven for wine enthusiasts.
+Wherever you go in the province of Siena, there are different wines to try – just ask for a suggestion at one of the local bars or restaurants.

-When you picture Tuscany, you imagine rolling green hills with a lone cypress at the top.
-This kind of breathtaking landscape is common in Val d’Orcia, maybe the most picturesque area of the region.
+When you picture Tuscany, you probably imagine rolling green hills with a lone cypress on the horizon.
+This kind of breathtaking landscape is common in Val d’Orcia, perhaps the most picturesque area in the region.
 Located just south of Siena, it is filled with medieval castles, hilltop towns, charming rural farmhouses, rows of vineyards and cypress trees.